"Rejected by His Own" - John 6:41-71

 Verse 52: "The Jews then disputed among themselves, saying, "How can this man give us his flesh to eat?"

 They were interpreting Him literally.

 The Romans considered themselves to be intellectuals, a civilized nation that abhorred cannibalism, which was occasionally practice by various cults and barbarians.

-When they became familiar with the "Lord's Supper," they did not understood that the eating of the blood of the Lord was a symbolic figure of speech, and had assumed the Christians were another cult who practiced cannibalism.
+When they became familiar with the "Lord's Supper," they did not understand that the eating of the blood of the Lord was a symbolic figure of speech, and had assumed the Christians were another cult who practiced cannibalism.

 This may help to explain why the Christians were so hated by the Romans.

-According to history, a first century Roman Emperor, "Nero," had martyred Christian bodies burned in His courtyard for his own entertainment.
+According to history, a first century Roman Emperor, "Nero," had the martyred Christian bodies burned in His courtyard for his own entertainment.